South Korea’s Hydrogen Strategy and Industrial Perspectives Edito Energie, March 2020

 Either for H2 powered vehicles or for stationary fuel cells, H2 distribution infrastructure is of great significance.
 In December 2019, as part of the government’s effort to facilitate the infrastructure development, Ansan, Ulsan, Wanju/Jeonju and Samcheok were selected as pilot cities, eligible to subsidies.

-The vision for the H2 pilot city programme is to build the necessary infrastructure for H2 production and distribution systems and to utilize H2 for the city’s cooling, heating, transport and electricity supply.
-Ansan is an industrial city where H2 is seen as as a booster for its industrial revival.
+The vision for the H2 pilot city program is to build the necessary infrastructure for H2 production and distribution systems and to utilize H2 for the city’s cooling, heating, transport and electricity supply.
+Ansan is an industrial city where H2 is seen as a booster for its industrial revival.
 Although most of the H2 is supposed to come from natural gas reforming, the city also plans to supply green H2 from the nearby Sihwa Lake Tidal Power Station (254 MW).
 Ulsan, which was also involved in the 2012 Demonstration of Hydrogen Town Project, is a city with long history of promoting H2 industry.
 The city holds one of the largest petrochemical complexes and has the advantage of cheap by-product H2 supply.
 In the Wanju/Jeonju (the two cities are about 10 kilometers (km) apart) case, Wanju will serve as a H2 production site and Jeonju as a demand center.
-Jeonju holds one of Hyundai’s manufacturing plants for buses, trucks, and other heavy duty cars.
+Jeonju holds one of Hyundai’s manufacturing plants for buses, trucks, and other heavy-duty cars.

 Lastly, the country’s gas industry is mobilized.
 Korea Gas Corporation (KOGAS) laid out its 2030 H2 business development targets in its May 2019 investor presentation: construction of 25 H2 production plants, more than 700 km of H2 pipelines and operation of 110 HRS and 500 H2 tube trailers by 2030.